lthben/water-future/README.md

 - Original content was researched and curated by me.

-- You can use the keyboard to navigate within the app if using a computer.
-The sidebar keeps track of your progress and allows you to jump to earlier completed questions.
+- You can use the keyboard `left arrow`, `right arrow` and `Enter` keys to navigate within the app if using a computer.

+- The sidebar keeps track of your progress and allows you to jump to earlier completed questions.

 - This app is fully responsive and runs on all screen sizes.

-- You can finish this quiz in less than 5 minutes, and about 30 minutes if you watch all the videos.
+- You can finish this quiz in less than 5 minutes, about 30 minutes if you watch all the videos.

 ## Explanations of the technologies used